dknutsen/lambdart/README.md

 * Abstract away much of the role/permissions boilerplate
 * Support any of the AWS Lambda supported runtimes (currently Node, Python and Java) and allow any combination of these runtimes within a project

-If you intend to mostly use Lambda as an API server alternative via API Gateway, lambdart will work but it may not be the best choice.
+If you intend to mostly use Lambda as an API server alternative using API Gateway, lambdart will work (eventually) but it may not be the best choice.
 I'd recommend checking out [Serverless](https://github.com/serverless/serverless)

 ## Installation - WTF do I have to do to install it?